 Mental Health First Aid is a public education, certification program offered by the Loudoun County Department of Mental Health, Substance Abuse and Developmental Services that teaches you how to identify, understand and respond to signs of mental illnesses and substance use disorders.
 The training gives you the skills you need to reach out and provide initial help and support to someone who may be developing a mental health or substance use problem or experiencing a crisis.

 There are two versions of the program, a general adult program and a program for adults who interact with youth.

 These courses are offered free of charge to anyone in the Loudoun community.

 All participants will be required to complete a two-hour, self-paced online training in advance of the virtual instruction, which will be scheduled for about a week later.
 Following the completion of the required training:

-- Participants in the Youth Mental Health First Aid program will complete a six-hour, Instructor led videoconference training typically held in two sessions.
+Participants in the Youth Mental Health First Aid program will complete a six-hour, Instructor led in-person training typically held in two sessions.

 What the Training Covers

 Common signs and symptoms of mental illness.

 How to interact with a person in crisis.